LOUNGE /

 Weekends & Public Holidays: ¥9,300*~

-(Last order for drinks 30 minutes before closing)
+(Last order for drinks: 30 minutes before closing)

-Location | 39F THE LOUNGE, Four Seasons Hotel Tokyo Ohtemachi
+Location | 39F THE LOUNGE, Four Seasons Hotel Tokyo at Otemachi

 *Total amount includes consumption tax and a 15% service charge.